Updated: Jan 15

 When I first heard that I might be eligible for a £100 grant for carers I dismissed it and said that it should really go to someone who really needs that money.
-She persuaded me to explore the idea and you phoned me later that day.
-Until I spoke to you, I hadn’t thought about ‘respite’ under lockdown and that conversation led to a whole project of my own!
+I was persuaded to explore the idea and was phoned later that day.
+Until I spoke to Stephanie from Essex Carers Support, I hadn’t thought about ‘respite’ under lockdown and that conversation led to a whole project of my own!

 It motivated me to clear out a small summer house which we have in the garden and which I’d been meaning to do something with since we moved in.
 It was full of junk and clutter and not being used.
 My two disabled sons and my partner helped me to move things and clean it out.
 I put bids on for some furniture on eBay and managed to win them!
 There are fairy lights on the ceiling and a little heater in there.
 I got a rug down from the attic which we brought with us from our old house and hadn’t found a home for until now.